Bowers & Wilkins Px7 S2 Wireless Headphones Review

 Cons

-The Bowers & Wilkins Px7 S2 are good for commuting and travel.
+The Bowers & Wilkins Px7 S2 are very good for commuting and travel.
 These very well-built over-ears have a comfortable fit and are equipped with an ANC system to help block out sound around you.
 While the ANC has some trouble reducing the low rumble of bus and plane engines, they do a better job of isolating you from chatty passengers.
 With the ANC on, they last over 37 hours continuously.

 Pros